History of the School

 Links with Oriel College

 Henry Box was a student at Oriel College, Oxford.
 When the school was founded, the provost and four of the senior fellows of Oriel were made "visitors" of the college.
 Responsibility for hiring of staff was largely split between these men and the Grocers' Company in London.
-This tradition continues today with Oriel College sponsoring one member of the governing body.
+This tradition continues today with Oriel College nominating a member for appointment to the Local Governor Committee.

 A level students who perform particularly well are also eligible to receive the Oriel Prize, a £10 book token for receiving three A grades or better.

 The Grocers' Company

 Henry Box, after studying for a time at Oriel College, Oxford, decided to make a career for himself in the City.
 He served his apprenticeship as a Grocer, and the Company's records reveal his ascent through the various grades of its membership, culminating in 1640 in his election to the Mastership.
 Henry Box was, however, unwilling to accept this office.

 In Henry Box's will, the School was devised to Mary, his wife, 'Upon Trust and Confidence' that she would carry out his declared intention of vesting the same in the four wardens of the Grocers' Company¹.